carpentries-incubator/web-scraping-python/episodes/a-real-website.md

 You’ll notice that this parent `div` stands out because it has a `class` attribute attribute with the value "p-8 mb-5 border".

 The animation below illustrates that all the information for each workshop is grouped within a `<div>` element marked by that same class attribute.
-It also shows how the "Inspect" tool highlights the relevant portion of the webpage when you hover over an HTML element —making it easier to understand the structure and pinpoint the content you want to extract.
+It also shows how the "Inspect" tool highlights the relevant portion of the webpage when you hover over an HTML element, making it easier to understand the structure and pinpoint the content you want to extract.

 ![](fig/inspect_div_class.gif){alt="All workshop cards share a 'p-8 mb-5 border' class attribute."}